tryusweb/oBot/Readme.md

 Support server: IT, EN, US, ES, AR, MX, FR, DE, PT, BR, DK, BA, CZ, FI, NL, GR, NO, RO, RU, SE, SI, SK, HU Ogame version: 6.x, 7.x

-ScriptBest is a bot composed of various modules, which helps you keep an eye on your account.
+oBot is a bot composed of various modules, which helps you keep an eye on your account.
 Integrated modules:
 •	Self activity;
 •	Check attacks and spy on arrival;
 •	Notification Telegram;